Javran/Thinking-dumps/pcph-learn/src/Ch04/NOTES.md

       the whole data structure, the library provides us a backdoor function `put_` that only evaluates value to WHNF.
 If we know something is already in NF, we can also use it to shortcut the computation)

+### Example: Shortest Path in a Graph

+This section targets at parallelizing Floyd-Warshall algorithm.

+* folds vs. maps
+    * folds can be parallelized only when the operation is associative (e.g. sum or product).
+      If this is the case, the linear fold can be turned into a tree, which can in turn be viewed as data dependency graph.

+    * maps can be parallelized nicely. (no data dependency between elements)
+* traverse: some data structure can be traversed, effects can then be accumulated.
+  `IntMap` is one of them that has `traverseWithKey` to do so.
+(If an data structure has supports for traversal, we'd better use it instread of creating an explicit list and traverse the list)